openstack/swift/doc/source/getting_started.rst

 Development
 -----------

-To get started with developemnt with Swift, or to just play around, the following docs will be useful:
+To get started with development with Swift, or to just play around, the following docs will be useful:

 * :doc:`Swift All in One <development_saio>` - Set up a VM with Swift installed